 The tools of 3D printing, the printers, and the laser cutters, are ways to turn bits into atoms.
 And the process works in reverse too!
 “Reality capture” starts with an object, scans it and turns it into an image that can be manipulated and modified onscreen.

 Piece by piece, Anderson examines the components that have created the specific characteristics of this Third Industrial Revolution: open hardware, building “communities” on open organization models, reinventing the old big factories and the maker movement.

 He wonders, “Can Makers make jobs?” pointing out that as output doubled over the past four decades, manufacturing employment fell by about 30 percent over the same period (p.
 153).
 I have watched that happen and experienced repeated calls for “retraining” in the manufacturing world, as jobs went away, never to return.

 Anderson also points out that outsourced jobs are becoming more expensive as wages rise dramatically in countries to which we outsource, making them less of a threat.

-Resulting Maker businesses represent the ultimate combination of atoms and bits — all described through the lense of stories about real people and their experiences.
+Resulting Maker businesses represent the ultimate combination of atoms and bits — all described through the lens of stories about real people and their experiences.